 Let the ultrasonic cavitation vs coolsculpting battle begin!

-Ultrasonic cavitation and coolsculpting are both treatment procedures that can help you lose fat in targeted areas.
-They can both be used to help remove the stubborn fat that won’t just go away even if you’ve already done your fair share of diet and exercise.
-Below are more of their similarities:
+Ultrasonic cavitation and coolsculpting are both fat reduction procedures that can help remove unwanted fat in targeted areas.
+They can both be used to destroy fat cells that won’t just go away even if you’ve already done your fair share of diet and exercise.

-Both methods can help improve the overall shape and contour of the body because you get to decide which areas to focus the treatment on.
-This helps you achieve the curvature that you like your body to have.
-You can focus on the tummy area if you want to achieve that slimmer waist figure.
+Both methods can help improve the overall shape and contour of the body.
+With either coolsculpting or ultrasonic fat burning, you get to decide which areas to focus the treatment on.

 Anesthesia Is Not Required

-Additionally, both procedures don’t require the use of anesthesia.
-Some may feel a little bit of discomfort but not enough to require the use of anesthesia in the areas to be treated.
+Neither coolsculpting nor lipo cavitation requires the use of anesthesia.
+Some may feel a little bit of discomfort, but not enough to merit the use of anesthesia in the areas to be treated.

 In-Clinic And At Home Procedures